LeiWangR/leiwangr.github.io/_projects/projects.md

 The TIME Lab has officially revealed the selection criteria for its prestigious inaugural medal, which will recognize exceptional honours and master's students from ANU.
 Six students, currently completing their final-year, 24-unit research projects under TIME Lab supervision, are in contention.
 This highly coveted award will be presented to the top-ranking student who demonstrates an outstanding balance between life, study, work, and research.

-TIME Lab 2024 Medal Criteria:
+TIME Lab 2024 medal criteria:

 - Research (40% total):
   - Examiner reports highlight significant contributions and commend the work (20%)
   - Skills developed throughout the research process (15%)
   - Publication output (a minor focus in this first year, 5%)

-- Life Balance and Personal Growth (40% total):
+- Life balance and personal growth (40% total):
   - Achieving a well-balanced life between work, study, and personal pursuits (20%)
   - Lessons learned, with deep insights into all aspects of life (15%)
   - Displaying positivity, hope, courage, and thoughtfulness (5%)